tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 Vertical scaling: Scale up/down - when changing app service plan

-[**Flapping**](https://learn.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-flapping): a loop condition where a scale event triggers its opposite in a series of alternating events.
+[**Flapping**](https://learn.microsoft.com/en-us/azure/architecture/best-practices/auto-scaling?WT.mc_id=AZ-MVP-5004334#:~:text=Avoid%20flapping%20where,scale%2Din%20thresholds.): a loop condition where a scale event triggers its opposite in a series of alternating events.

-Setting up a scaling rule:

-- Switch the web app to the Standard App Service Plan (for Autoscale you need Premium)
-- Activate autoscaling for the Web App
-- Create a scaling rule
-- Set up a scaling condition

 ### Continuous integration/deployment

 Built-in CI/CD with Git (Azure DevOps, third-party, local), FTP, and container registries (ACR, third-party).

 ## [Deployment slots](https://learn.microsoft.com/en-us/azure/app-service/deploy-staging-slots)

-Require Standard+.

 All of the slots for a web app share the same deployment plan and virtual machines.
 They have different host names.